Data Foundation

 Download the dbt Foundation Guide

-Common questions before starting a data foundation engagement
+Common questions before starting a data foundation or semantic-layer engagement

 How long does a data foundation engagement take?